andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

 With this in mind, let us list out some ways the integration with the valuation service could fail:

-1. The valuation service could fail to respond leaving us in an unknown state.
+1. It could fail to respond.
-1. The valuation service could return a response that indicates it couldn't fulfil the request.
+1. It could return a response that indicates it couldn't fulfil the request.
-1. The valuation service could return a reference that we do not expect.
+1. It could return a reference that we do not expect.

 Now we have our failure modes, let us consider how we can handle them in such a way that we can easily identify what went wrong.